 Charmaine Toh / Board Member

-Charmaine Toh is currently a Curator at the National Gallery of Singapore.
+Charmaine Toh received her PhD from the University of Melbourne and is a curator at National Gallery Singapore.
+Her research primarily looks at modern and contemporary art in Southeast Asia, with a focus on photography.
+Recent exhibitions include Chua Soo Bin: Truths & Legends, Awakenings: Art in Society in Asia and Siapa Nama Kamu?
+Art in Singapore from the 19th century till today.
 She was formerly the Programme Director at Objectifs till 2014, where she developed exhibitions and educational programmes at the centre.
 She also founded The Art Incubator Residency Program in 2008, which partnered international arts organizations such as Gertrude Contemporary in Melbourne and Platform 3 in Bandung.
 She co-curated the 2012 i Light Marina Bay Festival and a curator for LTA’s Art in Transit program and 2013 Singapore Biennale.
 She was previously Cultural Relations Manager at the Australian High Commission from 2006-2009, where she worked on international projects promoting cultural exchange.
-Charmaine holds a Masters of Visual Culture from Monash University.

 Yvonne Li / Advisor